thmcheung/leet/README.md

-this is my leetcode practice github
+This is my leetcode practice github, I will be posting stuff on here.